contrast-zone/t-rewriter.js/README.md

 ## about the project

-Formal languages are usually considered as formations dedicated to accomplishing diverse tasks. *Exp-log* is also a language, and it is an implementation of a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of formal languages.
+Formal languages are usually considered as formations dedicated to accomplishing diverse tasks. *exp-log* is also a language, and it is an implementation of a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of formal languages.
 By its design, *exp-log* represents an embodiment of a general problem solving technique, being able to support a diversity of hosted languages intentions and purposes.

 The name *exp-log* is a phrase coined from *[EXP]ression-[LOG]ic*, and it stands for a [logic programming](https://en.wikipedia.org/wiki/Logic_programming) language that mediates between input and output expressions.
 Provided a uniform kind of custom [logic rules](https://en.wikipedia.org/wiki/Rule_of_inference) for each intention and purpose, *exp-log* performs its functionality by [axiomatic](https://en.wikipedia.org/wiki/Axiom) translating between input and output expressions.